Pratik-Khose/VCT-Hackathon-Esports-Manager-Challenge/README.md

 In esports, assembling a balanced and effective team is critical for success.
 The process of scouting players, evaluating their roles, and predicting team synergy can be highly time-consuming and subjective.
 Our goal was to build a digital assistant that would automate and optimize this process for a VALORANT team’s general manager or recruiter by delivering data-driven insights and recommendations.

 ### **Solution Summary:**
-ValorScout was designed to solve this challenge by providing a LLM-powered chatbot that allows users to interact with esports data efficiently.
+This was designed to solve this challenge by providing a LLM-powered chatbot that allows users to interact with esports data efficiently.
 The assistant is capable of answering various questions about players and teams, helping in role assignment, evaluating team compositions, and offering justifications for specific configurations.
 By using Amazon Bedrock’s fine-tuned models, the assistant understands the VALORANT esports domain and delivers precise, contextually relevant responses.

 ## **Technology Stack & Detailed Workflow:**